Cherokee County License Hearing Guide

 How to Request: You can request the hearing through one of the following methods:

 - Online: The fastest and often recommended method is through the Texas DPS website.
-Search for "ALR Hearing Request Texas DPS" to find the correct page.
+Use your preferred search engine to find "ALR Hearing Request Texas DPS" to find the correct page.
 You will likely need information from your temporary driving permit or the paperwork you received at the time of your arrest.

 - Mail: You can send a written request to the Texas DPS.
-Include your name, date of birth, driver's license number, and the date of your arrest.
+Include your name, date of birth, drivers license number, and the date of your arrest.
 Be sure to clearly state that you are requesting an ALR hearing.
-Send the request via certified mail with return receipt requested to ensure proof of delivery.
-The address to mail it to can be found on the DPS website or paperwork from your arrest.
+Send the request via certified mail with return receipt requested to ensure proof of delivery. to find the correct mailing address.

 - Phone: While some DPS offices may allow you to initiate the request by phone, it's generally recommended to use the online or mail options to ensure you have a record of your request.
 Contact the DPS directly to confirm if phone requests are accepted.